Project Management Basics (According to Prince2)

-Throughout my career, most of the projects I’ve done where based upon the Prince2 project management methodology.
-I say based upon, because Prince2 is so vast that it’s best to use it as a framework, and use the parts that are relevant to your projects.
-I’ve done projects that take a week’s time, and projects that take multiple years.
-Both those extremes can be managed using the Prince2 methodology, but of course in the first example you only use a few of the parts from the method while in the later example it makes sense to have a more strict approach.
-But let me give you a short introduction to how Prince2 actually works:
+Throughout my career, most of the projects I’ve done were based on the Prince2 project management methodology.
+However, Prince2 is so vast that it’s best to use it as a framework and choose the parts that are relevant to your projects.
+I’ve managed projects that took a week to complete, as well as those that took multiple years.
+Both extremes can be managed using the Prince2 methodology, but in the former example, only a few parts of the method are used, while in the latter, a more strict approach is necessary.
+Let me give you a brief introduction to how Prince2 works:

-A project consists of a concrete and organized effort motivated by a perceived opportunity when facing a problem, a need, a desire or a source of discomfort.
-It seeks the realization of a unique and innovative deliverable, such as a product, a service, a process, or in some cases, a scientific research.
-Each project has a beginning and an end, and as such is considered a closed dynamic system.
+According to Wikipedia, a project consists of a concrete and organized effort motivated by a perceived opportunity to address a problem, a need, a desire, or a source of discomfort.
+It seeks to realize a unique and innovative deliverable, such as a product, a service, a process, or, in some cases, scientific research.
+Each project has a beginning and an end, making it a closed dynamic system.

-A project always starts with an idea.
-Somebody (mostly with some authority) thinks that it could be good to bring some change to the organization.
-These idea’s typically come from either Corporate (Senior management), Programme (Program Management) or Customer (a customer requests something from you).
-Prince2 calls this Corporate/Programme/Customer construction the CPC.
+A project always begins with an idea.
+Someone with authority thinks that it would be good to bring about some change to the organization.
+These ideas typically come from corporate (senior management), program (program management), or customer (a customer requesting something from you).
+Prince2 calls this the corporate/program/customer construction (CPC).

-The Idea could be a software that is used in the company and about to reach End Of Life, so an upgrade is needed, or an event that somebody wishes to organize, like the launch of new product, or a new building to benefit the organization’s need.
-Let’s say that maybe 1 or 2 out of 10 idea’s actually happen.
-So what happens to those Idea’s, and how is the idea validated against the needs of the organization and the money available?
+The idea could be software used in the company that is about to reach the end of its life, so an upgrade is necessary, or an event that someone wishes to organize, such as the launch of a new product or a new building to benefit the organization’s needs.
+Let’s say that perhaps only 1 or 2 out of 10 ideas actually come to fruition.
+What happens to those ideas, and how are they validated against the organization’s needs and available budget?
 That’s the next step.

 CPC Appoints an Executive

-The Executive is the person who owns the Business Case.
-In small projects this Executive can easily be the CPC itself, but in larger constructs this is delegated to somebody with authority and autonomy to oversee the project.
-The Executive is not the person who does the daily tasks in the project, but he is the “Boss” of the projects.
-The Executive has to appoint three other roles to continue the project:
+The executive is the person who owns the business case.
+In small projects, this executive can easily be the CPC itself, but in larger projects, this role is delegated to someone with the authority and autonomy to oversee the project.
+The executive is not the person who performs the project’s daily tasks, but they are the “boss” of the project.
+The executive must appoint three other roles to continue the project:

 - The Project Manager